pommelow/Ant_colony/README.md

   The results will be saved in the "Results" directory as "Result_final_pickle" and the vizualisation of the best cost over time can be plot by running the view_result.py file

 - To create a colony running on several nodes, you can change the options in the benchmark_30_01.sh file and run a <code> sbatch benchmark_30_01.sh </code> in the shell.
-The results will be displayed as "RunX" in the Results directory, to visualize it,
+The results will be displayed as "RunX" in the Results directory.